tundish/blathnaid/app/tale.rst

 One of them, a man named Fell, took an interest in the trivet.
 He fancied he knew who might have made it.
 So he asked Jack if he might take a closer look.
 But Jack was reluctant; all the time in the City he feared being robbed or tricked some how.

 So Fell said, "My guess is there is a motto around the edge of that gadget you have.
-Do you know what is?"
+Do you know what it is?"
 Jack did not, but he held up the trivet in both hands for the Smith to see.
+"Ah", says the Smith, "I recognize that one word.
+It is 'Courage'".
-"Courage", says the Smith.
-That is what those markings mean".
-But Jack dared not risk any more loss, and he hid the trivet again in his bundle.
+He would have liked to study the rest of the lettering, but Jack dared not risk any loss, and he hid the trivet again in his bundle.

 Fell
 ----